-Explosion of Words will be a cinematic photo installation, extending frieze-like over 24 metres of the Nunnery Gallery’s gothic walls, celebrating the power of language.
+Explosion of Words is a cinematic photo installation, extending frieze-like over 30 metres of the Nunnery Gallery’s gothic walls, celebrating the power of language.
 The exhibition is the culmination of Swiss artist Hannes Schüpbach’s (*1965) response to the lived spaces of east London-based poet and language activist Stephen Watts (*1952), who works between extensive research on poetry and his own contributions as a poet and co-translator from many languages.

-Watts’ Bibliography opens up perspectives onto the rich wealth of poetry that has been and still is being written or performed today out of many different histories and environments and made available in English translation, as well as exploring the many cultural issues involved in translation.
-A limited prototype first edition of the Bibliography is being printed in celebration of the exhibition and will hopefully be wheeled by trolley across London symbolically to the National Poetry Library and other Libraries at the conclusion of the exhibition.
-Accompanying the exhibition will be a live event programme, including a panel discussion on the importance of this unique Bibliography, and several spoken word and poetry readings in the Nunnery Café in partnership with local east London and British Bangladeshi poets and poetry groups.
+Watts’ Bibliography opens up perspectives onto the rich wealth of poetry that has been, and still is being, written or performed out of many different histories and environments, as well as exploring the many cultural issues involved in translation.
+An artists’ limited edition of the Bibliography in four volumes has been printed for the exhibition, which will be walked across London to the National Poetry Library as a celebratory performance event near the end of the exhibition.

-A two-part publication will be published to coincide with the exhibition: Hannes Schüpbach: Explosion of Words.
-Dedicated to Stephen Watts, with an essay by Jo Catling / Stephen Watts: Explosion of Words, 19 Poems, with German translations by Hannes Schüpbach (192 pages, 19.5 × 26 cm, designed by Raphael Drechsel, GREAT, published by Verlag für moderne Kunst, Vienna, in January 2021 RRP £28.00).
+A two-part publication has been published to coincide with the exhibition: Hannes Schüpbach: Explosion of Words.
+Dedicated to Stephen Watts, with an essay by Jo Catling / Stephen Watts: Explosion of Words, 19 Poems, with German translations by Hannes Schüpbach (192 pages, 19.5 × 26 cm, designed by Raphael Drechsel, GREAT, published by Verlag für moderne Kunst, Vienna; RRP £28.00).
 The project has been supported by the Swiss Arts Council Pro Helvetia and the Swiss Cultural Fund UK.

 (b.
 1965 in Winterthur, Switzerland) is a visual artist.
 His recent work has mainly involved 16mm silent films, which are shown in museums as well as at major film festivals.
 In London, his films have been screened at Tate Modern in 2009 (curated by Stuart Comer) and in 2013 at the Zilkha Auditorium of Whitechapel Gallery (curated by Gareth Evans).
 In 2009 his recent and earlier work was presented in the solo exhibition Hannes Schüpbach: Stills and Movies at Kunsthalle Basel (curated by Adam Szymczyk).
 Several of his films, among them Erzählung (2007) L’Atelier (2007), the trilogy Spin / Verso / Contour (2011), Instants (2012), and Essais (2020), deal with the moments from which art is created.
 With his translation of 19 poems by Stephen Watts and the installation Explosion of Words, dedicated to Watts and his oeuvre, he continues his ‘reading’ of fellow artists.